5IF-PSAT/airflow-pipeline/README.md

 - [ ] Detailed description of the various steps
 - [x] Report with the project design steps divided per area
 - [x] Example dataset: the project testing should work offline, i.e., you need to have some sample data points.
-- [ ] Slides for the project presentation.
+- [x] Slides for the project presentation.
 You can do them too in markdown too.
-- [ ] Use airflow + pandas + mongodb + postgres + neo4j
+- [x] Use airflow + pandas + mongodb + postgres
 - [x] Using REDIS for speeding up steps
 - [x] STAR schema design includes maintenance upon updates
 - [ ] Creativity: data viz, serious analysis, performance analysis, extensive cleansing.